Ben-Kerman/immersive/doc/script-config.md

 # black out the screen during and after target selection
 #target_select_blackout=yes

-# black out the screen when looking up words
-# from the active subtitle
+# black out the screen when looking up words from the active subtitle
 #active_sub_blackout=yes

 # language code to use when searching Forvo audio
 #forvo_language=ja

-# Automatically load Forvo audio instead of
-# waiting until attempting to play it.
+# Automatically load Forvo audio instead of waiting until attempting to play it.
 #forvo_preload_audio=no

 # download mp3 files from Forvo instead of Ogg/Vorbis
 #forvo_prefer_mp3=no

 # prefix for Forvo filenames in the Anki media directory
-# Files will be named '<prefix>-<word>.<extension>''
+# Files will be named '<prefix>-<word>.<extension>'.
 #forvo_prefix=word_audio

 # reencode Forvo audio files since they are unnecessarily large